auth0-lab/auth0-unity/README.md

 * `AuthManager.Instance.Auth0`: Auth0 Authentication API client.
 * `AuthManager.Instance.Credentials`: A utility class to streamline the process of storing and renewing credentials.
 You can access the `AccessToken` or `IdToken` properties from the `Credentials` instance.

 The Auth0 SDK provides an empty scene to initialize the `AuthManager` script for you before the rest of your components.
-Just include the `Auth0/Scenes/Preload` scene to your project and set it as the first scene from `File -> Build Settings... -> Scenes In Build`:
+Just include the `Auth0/Scenes/Preload` scene to your project and set it as the first project's scene in `File -> Build Settings... -> Scenes In Build` section:

 <img width="500" src="https://user-images.githubusercontent.com/178506/151579578-d28f7698-0bb5-4075-b2b5-b441a238ae44.png">

-Then, set your Auth0 `Domain` and `Client Id` in the `AuthManager` properties, under the `Inspector` tab:
+Then, set your Auth0 `Domain` and `Client Id` in the `AuthManager` properties, located in the `Inspector` tab:

 <img width="500" src="https://user-images.githubusercontent.com/178506/151585295-818fa303-41e2-4e21-93b9-081717c0f91d.png">